kramire/algo-balanced-brackets-/README.md

 e.g. `balanced('((({}[])))') ===> true`

-Consider all brackets, parenthesis and curly braces should be i order for example '(}{)' This should return false but '({})' should return true
+Consider all brackets, parenthesis and curly braces should be in order for example '(}{)' this should return false but '({})' should return true

 ### 2.1.
 Examples